 - For immediate MDT, after eNB got the MDT configuration, the eNB can detect the area information and decide whether the selected IMSI/IMEISV can fit into the criteria for initiating MDT data collection.
 If the area information criterion is not met, the eNB keeps the MDT configuration and propagates it during handover as specified in section 4.
 4.

 - For logged MDT, the eNB will forward the MDT configuration criteria to the selected IMSI/IMEISV.
 The area criteria checking will be done at UE side after UE received the MDT configuration criteria.

+- For logged MBSFN MDT, the eNB will forward the MDT configuration criteria to the selected IMSI/IMEISV.
+The area criteria checking will be done at UE side after UE received the MDT configuration criteria.

 MDT criteria checking on UE: